Sunset Park (Brooklyn park)

 Sunset Park is a 24.5 acre public park in the neighborhood of Sunset Park, Brooklyn, New York City, between 41st and 44th Streets and 5th and 7th Avenues.
-The modern-day park contains a playground, recreation center, and pool.
+The modern-day park contains a playground, recreation center, splash pad, basketball courts, soccer field, and pool.
 The recreation center and pool comprise the Sunset Play Center, which was designated as both an exterior and interior landmark by the New York City Landmarks Preservation Commission.
 The park is operated by the New York City Department of Parks and Recreation, also known as NYC Parks.

 The land for the park was acquired from 1891 to 1905.
 The park initially contained a pond, golf course, rustic shelter, and carousel.
 These features were removed in 1935–1936 when the current neoclassical/Art Deco style pool was built by Aymar Embury II during a Works Progress Administration project.
 The swimming pool and play center were renovated from 1983 to 1984.

 Description

 Sunset Park is between Fifth Avenue to the west, Seventh Avenue to the east, 41st Street to the north, and 44th Street to the south, atop a 164 ft hill that is part of the Harbor Hill Moraine, a terminal moraine formed during the Last Glacial Period.
 The park's elevated location offers views of New York Harbor, Manhattan, the Statue of Liberty, and more distantly the hills of Staten Island and the U.S. state of New Jersey.
 Initially, Sunset Park contained a pond within its borders.
 According to Sergey Kadinsky, author of the book Hidden Waters of New York City, the pond was likely artificial since it did not appear on any maps prior to the park's creation.
 The pond was destroyed in 1935 with the construction of the current swimming pool.
 The Sunset Park Memorial Grove was planted in 2002 to commemorate victims of the September 11 attacks.